 - Unlimited everything from $50

-The most basic option here is the Simple Prepaid plan which starts at $40 for a single line which gets you unlimited talk, text and 10GB of 4G LTE data.
-Jump to the Simply Prepaid Unlimited plan for $50 and you'll get unlimited calls, text and data.
+The most basic option here is the plan which starts at $40 for a single line which gets you unlimited talk, text and 10GB of 4G LTE data which can be used as hotspot data.
+Jump to the Unlimited plan for $50 and you'll get unlimited calls, text and data plus unlimited 3G hotspot.
+Or go Unlimited Plus, at $60, and get all that plus 10 GB of 4G hotspot data.

 - Excellent scam call blocking